umazalakain/intro-pi-calc/abstract.md

-The π-calculus is one of the most successful computational models for communication and concurrency.
-It abstracts over the details of concurrent processing and boils the interactions down to the sending and receiving of data over communication channels.
-In this talk, I will first present the syntax and the operational semantics of the π-calculus with the help of some examples.
-On top of it, I will then introduce session types, a type formalism for communicating concurrent programs.
-I will comment on the key ideas behind them and list the properties that session-typed programs exhibit.
-Finally, I will mention some of the possible extensions to session types and comment on more advanced type systems.
+This talk is a brief introduction to session types, a type formalism for structured communication between concurrent programs.
+Instead of typing programs, we will session type communication channel endpoints, to then ensure that the programs that make use of these endpoints do so in a principled manner, according to their session types.
+I will go over some of the key ideas that enable session-typed programming, and comment on the properties that session-typed programs exhibit.
+As an example, I will introduce (and comment on the oddities of) a type system that uses session types to type the pi calculus.
+I will close mentioning some of the extensions to session types and more advanced type systems.